 20123.
 Ballot Retrieval and Manual Examination

 (a) The audit board shall locate and retrieve, or observe the location of and retrieval by elections official or election staff of, each randomly selected ballot from the appropriate storage container.
-The audit board shall verify that the seals on the appropriate storage containers are those recorded on the applicable chain of custody log.
+The retrieval shall also be observable by the public.The audit board shall verify that the seals on the appropriate storage containers are those recorded on the applicable chain of custody log.

 (b) The audit board shall examine each randomly selected ballot.
 If the selected ballot was duplicated prior to tabulation, the audit board shall retrieve the original ballot and report how the original (rather than the duplicate) was marked.